jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 They affect our body, fortune, or reputation.
 Examples are pain, sickness, approaching death, poverty, disgrace, etc.

-55 In the first kind of misfortunes, our feelings might go very much beyond what exact propriety will admit of.
+{{< s v="55" >}} In the first kind of misfortunes, our feelings might go very much beyond what exact propriety will admit of.

 But they may likewise fall short of it.
 They frequently do so.
 The man who feels no more for the death of his own father than for the death of any other man's father, would not appear as a good son.
 Such unnatural indifference would be highly disapproved.

-However, of those domestic feelings: some offend by their excess some offend by their defect.
+However, of those domestic feelings:
+- some offend by their excess
+- some offend by their defect.

 For the wisest purposes, Nature has rendered in everyone a parental tenderness.
 It is a much stronger affection than filial piety.

 The continuance and propagation of the species depend on parental tenderness and not on filial piety.
 Ordinarily, the child's existence and preservation depend on the parents' care.
 The parents' existence and preservation seldom depend on the child's care.